MicaelOps/better_vpn/README.md

 - Only to find out that I have to go back to usermode to implement filter layers so it can communicate with my callout driver.
 Understandable dynamic but aaaah.
 - At some point if i get bored of writing the vpn, I will just jump to the server part of the vpn for more fun.
 - Also, hella scary how these applications can literally store ALL your network communication at will and we will never know about it until its leaked or someone decided to act as a crusader.
-- Most likely will never use a VPN service after this.
+- I will most likely never use a VPN ever again, unless it is to marvel at the wonders of yin-yang.
 All hail TOR.

 05/12/2025